 How to use the Student Slack Community

-Our Slack community is available exclusively for subscribers.
-The community is a place where you can collaborate on projects with Dataquest students, get help from fellow learners, discuss career questions or any other Data science related topics.
+Our Slack community is available exclusively to subscribers.
+The community is a place where you can collaborate on projects with Dataquest students, get help from fellow learners, discuss career questions or any other Data science-related topics.

 In this article:

 Once you subscribe you'll get an invitation to the community, and you'll be able to login using the email address associated with your Dataquest account.

 If you're running into trouble logging in - try to reset your Slack password by using the email address associated to your Dataquest account.

 If that doesn't help you can reach out to us by clicking the ? icon — our Support team would be more than happy to get you set up correctly.

 What follows is a condensed version of the Slack Community Guidelines, which you can read in full detail, here.

 ✅ Introduce yourself in the #intro channel. 👋🏽

 ✅ Be respectful and civilized in your interactions. 🙇🏽